 When I say Japanese war heroes, I don't mean "inflicted n amount of damage on his adversary", what I'm thinking of is Japanese people who risked their lives to stand against the evils of Imperial Japan, first hand.

-Doing a Google search on "Japanese world war 2 heroes" doesn't really return a lot, though it does necessitate a -american because it turns out there were lots of Japanese american war heroes, and since they were almost all military this kind of falls under the "inflicted n amount of damage on his adversary" kind of heroism.
+Doing a Google search on "Japanese world war 2 heroes" doesn't really return a lot, and requires some filtering because it turns out there were lots of Japanese american war heroes.
+Moreover, since they were almost all military this kind of "heroism" tends to fall under the "inflicted n amount of damage on his adversary" kind of heroism.

 Perhaps the problem here is that I'm imagining some sort of Oscar Schindler character; an ordinary person who rises above his surroundings, transcending the pragmatism of his character to keep the dark at bay...